carp-lang/Carp/README.md

  * libffi
  * glfw3
  * rlwrap

+You will have to tell cmake the location of 'libffi' before it can build correctly.
+Try using their GUI application if you have trouble, it's pretty self explanatory (first press 'Configure', then set up the paths to 'libffi', and then press 'Generate').

 Note: 'rlwrap' is not strictly needed but makes the REPL experience much nicer, modify the '/bin/carp' script if you don't want to use it.

 ### Compiler Variables